fadelakin/CODE2040/README.md

 CODE2040 API Challenge
 ========

 This is a repository for the CODE2040 API Challenge for the Fellows Program.
 It's written in Java.
-I will try to write it in multiple languages if possible though.

-To run the Java files, first of all make sure Java is installed on your computer by running ```java -version```.
-If it is, then just run ```java [name of file]``` since most of the files have already been compiled.
+All the files are compiled through the command line or at least that's how I did it.

 Do note that due to ```.gitignore``` file being added, the library files are not included in this repo.